Year 10

 •

 In their groups, students generate 2-3 research questions for each of the categories above.
 A team member is assigned a category to research.
 At the conclusion of their research, students share their findings with the rest of their group.
-Individually, they could use a Venn Diagram to summarise the key similarities and differences between Australia’s system of government and the country they have researched.
+They could use a Venn Diagram to demonstrate an understanding of the key similarities and differences between Australia’s system of government and the country they have researched.

 As a class, discuss the following: